OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:36

-Ahaz fathered Jehoaddah,
+Ahaz was the father of Jehoaddah,

-> and Jehoaddah fathered Alemeth, Azmaveth, and Zimri;
+> and Jehoaddah was the father of Alemeth, Azmaveth, and Zimri;
-> and Zimri fathered Moza.
+> and Zimri was the father of Moza.

 ---

 ## 1 Chronicles 8:37

-Moza fathered Binea;
+Moza was the progenitor of Binea;
 Raphah was his son,

 > Eleasah his son,